Make your CV the best it can be!

 - Don’t be afraid to go onto more than one or two pages – your CV will be sent to clients who are looking to read all about you, not to skim over

 - Use your CV to sell yourself!
-If you additional experience with adults (or children) with additional needs such as a sibling or voluntary work, make sure you include these details – it’s all great experience!
+Include all your experience, this can also include having grown up with a disabled sibling or voluntary work, it’s all great experience!

 - Avoid using negative phrases such as ‘suffered from’.
 E.g. I cared for a child who has cerebral palsy, not I cared for a child who suffered from cerebral palsy.